EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

 Selenium Grid is a tool that "allows the execution of WebDriver scripts on remote machines by routing commands sent by the client to remote browser instances."
 It allows for running your Selenium code on multiple machines and in multiple browsers simultaneously.
 This is a useful tool for testing that a web application behaves as intended across operating systems and web browsers

+## JavaScript Executor
+Selenium has the ability to execute JavaScript for you in the browser during automation.
+For testing purposes it is generally better to avoid using the executor during automated test steps (typical users will not write and execute JavaScript during their normal use of a web application.... usually) but it can be a useful resource for debugging faulty tests and aggregating data for defect reports.
+However, to get the most out of the tool you need to have a good understanding of how JavaScript works and how to interact with the DOM via JavaScript.
+It is a worthwhile tool too explore if you know JavaScript or want to log more data in your defect reports, but for general training purposes it is not necessary to use.